TheKevJames/web/site/pages/blog/2020-04-13-effective-mentorship.md

 That plays into this idea of gradual shifts perfectly: at first, most of your mentorship should be aimed at fitting the current role.
 After some time, that should start shifting to be closer to half-and-half current role and next role.
-By the time your trainee is getting close to a promotion, you should be mostly focusing on skills related to that new role (since you've already built the foundations...).
+By the time your mentee is getting close to a promotion, you should be mostly focusing on skills related to that new role (since you've already built the foundations...).

-Its all related, eh?
+It's all related, eh?

 If you're in the sort of situation where there's not too much in the way of formalized requirements here, this section might be trickier than otherwise --